TeensandAdults

 Manor Park Art Sale

-Art created by local artists, will be proudly displayed in the entrance of the Manor Park Community Centre.
+Art created by local artists are proudly displayed.
 Great viewing for residents and visitors.
-All pieces available for purchase.
+Most pieces available for purcahse.

 Artists wishing to have their pieces considered must apply.